rs-scn-cls/TransRefine/README.md

 Note: Adjust the "split_idx" value in the preprocessing.py file according to the dataset path if you get FileNotFoundError while running the above code.
 ```

-**Training TransFree**
+**Training TransRefine**

 In `./wandb_config`, we provide parameter settings for UCM21, AID30, NWPU45, and RS19 for zero-shot learning tasks.
-Run the given commands to train the "TransFree" from scratch:
+Run the given commands to train the "TransRefine" from scratch:

 ```
 $ python train_ucm.py   # UCM